 There are a lot of properties around the world that price out of our budget if paying cash.
 However…using points they suddenly become well within reach.

-Let’s say you want to go this fall and Stay at the Ritz.
+Let’s say you want to go this fall and Stay on the Royal Hawaiian.
 You have two ways of doing so…

 - Depending on your status you can convert 50-75% of your outstanding points.